intheflesh/covid-caps-project/README.md

 ## update board
 We did several changes to it:
 * Pre-processed the input images to remove noises such as letters, markings, numbers, etc.
+This was removed from the development plan since we chose alternative research directions.
 * Added code to handle missing files we found in the pre-training dataset.
 * Changed the exporting of images to numpy arrays to be in batches, so the memory does not overflow and the runtime is reduced.